MrMiniou/ICS4U_2021-2022/ICS3U/Days 15-17/Note 6 - [Optional] Audio in Replit.md

 This will allow us to use `audio.play_file()` with audio files such as *mp3* and *wav* files.
 These audio files can be dragged and dropped under **Files**, just like we can with image files.

-However, the audio will only play as long as the program is running, so we can add an infinite loop at the end of the file.
+However, the audio will only play as long as the program is running.
+The program below wouldn't work if the infinite loop were removed.

 ```python
 from replit import audio